-If you have managed to convince yourself that it’s time to pull the trigger to buy the car that you need, and want, then you should ready yourself for the real-world responsibilities that car ownership entails.
+It’s no secret that there are big costs that come with with buying a car.
+If you have managed to convince yourself that it’s time to pull the trigger to buy the vehicle that you need and want, then you should ready yourself for the real-world responsibilities that car ownership entails.
 One of the major things to consider is the expenses that come with it!

 If you’re still not sure where to start, don’t fret.
 We’re here to help shed more light on how you can prepare for this big-ticket life upgrade. 🙂